DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 #### Make the Enemies Feel More Fair
 - One reason why the enemies feel so unfair is that they can hit you from off-screen
+	- I'll make so that they're less aggressive when off-screen
+- Also, they're not smart enough to realize that the player is currently being attacked by several other enemies at once.
+	- I'll try to make it so that only a couple enemies are aggressively attacking the player at once.
+The other enemies will be less aggressive until some of the other enemies are defeated.

 # Environmental Artists